The SEAMLESS Study seeks to investigate innovative ways to deliver psychotherapy interventions using technology

 The study aims to assess the effectiveness of a 4-week mobile app-based mindfulness intervention for cancer patients after they have completed their treatments.

-The SEAMLESS study is a result of a Canada-wide collaboration between researchers at the University of Calgary Cumming School of Medicine, Tom Baker Cancer Center, the University of Toronto Mississauga and technology developers, Mobio Interactive.
+The SEAMLESS study is a result of a Canada-wide collaboration between researchers at the University of Calgary Cumming School of Medicine, Tom Baker Cancer Center, the Canadian Cancer Trial Group and technology developers, Mobio Interactive Inc.

 What is Mindfulness?